 Sheahan's winner lifts Oilers over Canadiens

-Sheahan put the Oilers ahead for the third and final time at the 7:48 mark of the third period when he converted a give-and-go during a two-on-one rush with Josh Archibald for his second goal of the season and second in as many games.
-Archibald, Connor McDavid and Leon Draisaitl all netted a pair of points in the win.
+Sheahan put the Oilers ahead for the third and final time at the 7:48 mark of the third period, when he converted a give-and-go during a two-on-one rush with Josh Archibald for his third goal of the season and second in as many games.
+Archibald, Connor McDavid, and Leon Draisaitl all netted a pair of points in the win.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)